A photo of a row of stacked coins, decreasing from left to right, signaling a downward trend.

 Mechanical condition

-Regular maintenance is another sign that your car has been well looked after, and can make your car worth more on the second hand market.
+Regular maintenance is another sign that your car has been well looked after, and can make your car worth more on the second-hand market.
 A car that comes with a complete service history is appealing to many people, and can increase your vehicle’s value.

 Market demand